-- Certification application approval rates remain high Among the 2,726 lead safe certification applications, 2,384 had been approved by the end of the period (86%).
-Only 79 applications (3%) resulted in a denial of lead safe certification based on the submission.
-For 71 applications (3%) the property was found to be exempt from the ordinance.
-An additional 174 applications (6%) were still in process ("waiting"), pending the submission of additional materials.
-Among applications for which a determination was made (i.e., excluding those pending and exempt), the approval rate overall is 97%. - Determinations made quickly on applications despite volume Building & Housing has maintained timely handling of the lead safe applications received thus far.
-The average time between submission and a determination letter being issued has increased to 4.7 days while the median time remains at 1 day.
-Fully 27% of applications for which a determination was made (i.e., excluding pending group) had a determination letter generated the same day as the application was submitted and 87% have a determination within one week of submission.
-An additional 11% of applications had a determination issued in less than 30 days.
-Less than 2% had a period of 30 days or longer between submission and determination. - Applications reflect many properties owners with single property Among the pool of 1,868 unique property owners, based on the name of the individual or entity owning the property.
+- Certification application approval rates remain high Among the 3,928 lead safe certification applications, 3,423 had been approved by the end of the period (88%).
+Only 101 applications (3%) resulted in a denial of lead safe certification based on the submission.
+For 87 applications (2%) the property was found to be exempt from the ordinance.
+An additional 298 applications (8%) were still in process ("waiting"), pending the submission of additional materials.
+Among applications for which a determination was made (i.e., excluding those pending and exempt), the approval rate overall is 97%, reflecting the expectation that landlords only apply when they have a passing lead inspection. - Determinations made in timely fashion but time increasing Building & Housing has maintained timely handling of the lead safe applications received thus far.
+The average time between submission and a determination letter being issued has increased to 10 days while the median time is 2 days.
+Fully 65% of applications for which a determination was made (i.e., excluding pending group) had a determination letter generated within one week of submission.
+An additional 28% of applications had a determination issued in less than 30 days.
+Approximately 8% had a period of 30 days or longer between submission and determination. - Applications reflect many properties owners with few properties -The 3,928 lead safe certification applications involved a pool of 2,693 unique property owners, based on the name of the individual or entity owning the property.
+This quarter saw applications from 825 property owners who had not applied for lead safe certification.
 Nearly one-half (43%) of these owners have applied for certification of a single property and one-quarter (29%) have applied for two properties.
+A small

-A small group of owners (14%) have applied for lead safe certification for 3-4 or more properties, and 14% have applied for 5 or more properties.
-These include individual owners, owner groups, LLCs, and other institutional owners. - Many lead inspections conducted by relatively small pool of licensed contractors Through March 31, 2022, applications involved lead inspections done by 70 certified lead assessors, showing activity by a good number of qualified individuals.
-Nearly one-half of these inspectors completed inspections for 1-19 applications and the median number of applications per inspector was 11.
-Thus far, 10 inspectors have conducted inspections submitted with 75 or more lead safe applications, nine of which have completed over 100 inspections linked to a lead safe certification.
-Five inspectors account for 40% of all lead inspections connected to submitted lead safe applications.
+- group of owners (13%) have applied for lead safe certification for 3-4 or more properties, and 14% have applied for 5 or more properties. - Many lead inspections conducted by relatively small pool of licensed contractors Through June 30, 2022, applications involved lead inspections done by 70 certified lead assessors, showing activity by a good number of qualified individuals.
+Nearly one-half of these inspectors completed inspections for 1-19 applications and the median number of applications per inspector was 22.
+Thus far, 12 inspectors have conducted inspections submitted with 100 or more lead safe applications, three of which have completed over 300 inspections linked to a lead safe certification.
+Five inspectors account for 45% of all lead inspections connected to submitted lead safe applications.
+No new lead inspectors were seen connected to applications this quarter.